On Minimal Achievable Quotas in Multiwinner Voting: Further Empirical Insights

 \subsection{Plots for JR}

-We present the same plots that we have considered for EJR, for JR. The distribution of the $\alpha$-values is significantly closer towards $0$ than for EJR.
-The fact that the optimal value is $0$ in almost $80$ per cent of the instances in the IC model shows that there are many instances in which committees satisfying every voter with at least one candidate exist. \Cref{fig:ci_jr_cumulative_alpha} again shows the performance of the four voting rules we considered in this analysis.
+We present the same plots we considered for EJR for JR. The distribution of the $\alpha$-values is significantly closer towards $0$ than for EJR.
+The fact that the optimal value is $0$ in almost $80$ per cent of the instances in the IC model shows that there are many instances in which committees exist that satisfy every voter with at least one candidate. \Cref{fig:ci_jr_cumulative_alpha} again shows the performance of the four voting rules we considered in this analysis.
 CC is very close to the optimal $\alpha$-value for both the IC and EUT model.
 This is not surprising, since CC maximizes the coverage, and therefore has an optimal $\alpha$-value of $0$ whenever $\alpha_{\text{JR}}^*$ is $0$.